rubiojr/zed-risor/README.md

 Based on https://github.com/applejag/tree-sitter-risor

+> [!NOTE]
+> Only syntax highlighting supported, no LSP server available.

 ## Pre-requisites

 rustc, rustup and cargo are required to build the extension (Zed uses `rustc and rustup` when installing developer extesions).